 What is the LEAP?

-The LEAP is made up of 15 members, 12 of whom have lived experience of different types of macular disease.
-In addition, there are three members who support someone living with macular disease and may have macular disease themselves.
+The LEAP is made up of at least 15 members, 12 of whom have lived experience of different types of macular disease.
+In addition, there are three members who support someone living with macular disease and may also have their own experience of living with macular disease.

-It’s beneficial if the friend or family member also supports people with differing types of macular disease, for example a parent with a child with macular dystrophy or a person with caring responsibilities of a family member with age-related macular degeneration (AMD).
+It is beneficial if the friend or family member also supports people with differing types of macular disease.
+For example a parent with a child with macular dystrophy or a person with caring responsibilities of a family member with age-related macular degeneration (AMD).
 This mix of people will allow for different ideas and experiences to be heard.

 What does the LEAP do?